-Seahawks primed for expanded season as 17-game slate gets approval
+Seahawks primed for expanded season as 17-game slate gains approval

 The NFL also announced that the preseason will be shortened to three games.

 But the teams that play an extra road game in the regular season each season will be assured of having two home preseason games.
-So that means, teams will still have 20 total games each year, with 10 at home.
+So that means teams will still have 20 total games each year with 10 at home.

-To accommodate the extra regular season game, the league will simply add a week at the end of the year, with the league keeping to the usual weekend-after-Labor Day starting date.
-That means the first game of the regular season being held Sept, 9, and the final weekend of the regular season being held on Jan.
+To accommodate the extra regular-season game, the league will simply add a week at the end of the year, with the league keeping the usual weekend-after-Labor-Day starting date.
+That means the first game of the regular season will be held Sept.
+9, and the final weekend of the regular season on Jan.
 9, 2022.

 The Super Bowl will be moved back a week to Feb.
 13, 2022.

-“This is a monumental moment in NFL history,” said NFL Commissioner Roger Goodell said in a statement.
+“This is a monumental moment in NFL history,” NFL Commissioner Roger Goodell said in a statement.
 “The CBA with the players and the recently completed media agreements provide the foundation for us to enhance the quality of the NFL experience for our fans.
 And one of the benefits of each team playing 17 regular-season games is the ability for us to continue to grow our game around the world.”

 The NFL also announced that every team will play one international game every eight years on a rotating basis beginning in 2022.
 Seattle has played just one international regular season game, against the Raiders in 2018 in London.

-As a refresher, here are Seattle’s home opponents in 2021: Los Angeles Rams, San Francisco 49ers, Arizona Cardinals, Chicago Bears, Detroit Lions, Jacksonville Jaguars, Tennessee Titans and New Orleans Saints.
+As a refresher, Seattle’s home opponents in 2021 are the Los Angeles Rams, San Francisco 49ers, Arizona Cardinals, Chicago Bears, Detroit Lions, Jacksonville Jaguars, Tennessee Titans and New Orleans Saints.

-Seattle’s road opponents are: Rams, 49ers, Cardinals, Green Bay Packers, Minnesota Vikings, Houston Texans, Indianapolis Colts, Washington Football Teams, and the Pittsburgh Steelers.
+Seattle’s road opponents are the Rams, 49ers, Cardinals, Green Bay Packers, Minnesota Vikings, Houston Texans, Indianapolis Colts, Washington Football Team and Pittsburgh Steelers.

 Dates, times and TV designations for all games have yet to be set.
-That will occur later in the spring.
+That is expected to occur in May.

 The NFL on Tuesday also approved that all teams can begin their offseason programs on April 19.
-But it is still to be worked out if those will include on-field workouts.
+But it hasn’t been decided if those will include on-field workouts.
 Meetings are expected to still be done virtually.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.